php-fig/fig-standards/bylaws/004-psr-workflow.md

 considered for review by the majority of the PHP-FIG members.

-In Draft stage, the author(s) and any contributors may make any changes they see fit via pull requests, comments on GitHub, mailing list threads, IRC and similar tools.
+In Draft stage, the author(s) and any contributors may make any changes they see fit via pull requests, comments on GitHub, Mailing List threads, IRC and similar tools.
 Change here is not limited by any strict rules, and fundamental rewrites are possible if supported by the author(s).
 Alternative approaches may be proposed and discussed at any time.
 If sponsors are convinced that an alternative proposal is superior to the original proposal, then the alternative may replace the original.
 If the alternative builds upon the